blackcaer/SkinLookup/README.md

 - Start app: `npm run start`

-- If doesn't work for some reason run in developement mode\*: `npm run dev`
+- If doesn't work for some reason run in development mode\*: `npm run dev`

 - Server should run at http://localhost:3000